moshen/node-googlemaps/README.md

 var enterpriseConfig = {
   google_client_id:   '<YOUR-CLIENT-ID>', // to use Google Maps for Work
   google_private_key: '<YOUR-PRIVATE-KEY>', // to use Google Maps for Work
+  google_channel:     '<YOUR-CHANNEL>' // to use Google Maps for Work application usage tracking
   stagger_time:       1000, // for elevationPath
   encode_polylines:   false,
   secure:             true, // use https